 What we see on the horizon are a string of industrial monoliths that light up the evening sea like Christmas trees.
 What lies below is a Megatropolis of Marine Life – a multi-generational community that is among the most productive ecosystems in the world, and, that for the more than 50 years has contributed to the bio-productivity of the California Channel Islands and the Santa Barbara Channel.

-Your Guide: Santa Barbara Underwater Photographer Bob Evans, who from 1974-1981 was given carte blanche access to photo-document this ecosystem as it developed.
+Keynote Speaker: Santa Barbara Underwater Photographer Bob Evans, who from 1974-1981 was given carte blanche access to photo-document this ecosystem as it developed.
 Also included in your photo tour are aquaculture programs, abalone and scallop habitats hanging below Platforms Holly, Hope and “B”.
-These may have been the first alternative uses of offshore oil
+These may have been the first alternative uses of offshore oil platforms.

 Be inspired to imagine new opportunities for ocean adventure and exploration: